comradelotl/BF2-Lighting-Designer/README.md

 Battlefield 2 rendering logic:

-Color brightness adjusts light strength.
+RGB channel intensity represents the light intensity.
 Setting a light to 0/0/0 turns it off, 1/1/1 is perfect white.
+The brightness can exceed 1.

 Direct light colors and indirect shadow colors are blended *additively*, i.e. mixing RGB 1/0/0 and 0/1/0 will create yellow.